willemdekker/willemdekker.github.io/_drafts/time-server.md

 Then my Rasberry PI is ready to boot and install rasbian.
 Installation takes some time (15 minutes or so).

+## user account configuration

+## addition software installation
+## update of the raspian software

+After installation, check if the GPS receiver works.

+## Configuration of the mublox gps receiver
+To configure and check the gps receiver, I used ser2net.
+This sends the information received over the serial port to the network.
+I installed windows software from Ublox called u-centre on a windows machine.
+From their I could check and configure the GPS.
+I configured the gps for stationary mode.

 --
 ## Configuration GPSD